-We are happy to announce the second Weathering Storms all-day workshop in London on Saturday May 11th 2019.
+We are happy to announce the second Weathering Storms all-day workshop in London on Saturday June 15th 2019 (note date change).

 Join Anthony Fidler and Tamara Russell as they deep dive into how professionals and those caring for people experiencing non-ordinary states can work in ways that blend the best of Western scientific understanding with Eastern practices.
 Find out how embodied mindfulness, mindful movement, compassion and touch practices are your brain’s preferred way to manage even the most extraordinary of mental phenomena.